crinfante/redundans/docs/README.md

 - Reduce your assembly before (fasta2homozygous.py) as any redundancy will likely break the synteny.
 - pyScaf works better with contigs than scaffolds, as scaffolds are often affected by mis-assemblies (no *de novo assembler* / scaffolder is perfect...), which breaks synteny.
 - pyScaf works very well if divergence between reference genome and assembled contigs is below 20% at nucleotide level.
-- pyScaf does not allow any rearrangements (ie. translocations).
-I don't know also how the tool will behave if there are big gaps in contigs...
+- pyScaf does not allow large rearrangements ie. deletions, insertion, inversions, translocations.
 - Consider closing gaps after scaffolding.